Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 - `PRIVATE` is used when consuming targets need not inherit the given property.
 In the case of an executable, this is safe to use, as nobody can "link" to an executable.
 In the case of libraries, this might be the case when an include need only be inside source files, but not headers.
 This is the case when a library depends on another but only, as an implementation detail.
 The dependants types do not show up in the interface of the library being compiled.
 Thus downstreams need not append the include directory to their own.
 - `PUBLILC` is used when consuming targets need to inherit the given property.
 If types manifest in the interface of the library, or definitions need to surface, downstreams must be able to locate the header files used, but not owned by the library.
 - `INTERFACE` is used on "meta-targets", libraries that do not produce actual code, but instead are just a collection of properties that consumers must know about.
-One prime example is OpenMP, which may very well be implemented inside the C-runtime library, so no extra linkage may be required, but compile flags are required to turn on OpenMP support. _(The `INTERFACE` argument is not exclusive to target_include_directories, more on this later.)_ In this case "linking" against an interface library populates corresponding properties of the target recorded on the interface llibrary recorded via `INTERFACE`. _NOTE: OpenMP detection ships with CMake and isn't defined by the user, thus not only is it an interface library, but also an `IMPORTED` library.
+One prime example is OpenMP, which may very well be implemented inside the C-runtime library, so no extra linkage may be required, but compile flags are required to turn on OpenMP support. _(The `INTERFACE` argument is not exclusive to target_include_directories, more on this later.)_ In this case "linking" against an interface library populates corresponding properties of the target recorded on the interface library recorded via `INTERFACE`. _NOTE: OpenMP detection ships with CMake and isn't defined by the user, thus not only is it an interface library, but also an `IMPORTED` library.
 More on imported targets later._

 ## The `set_target_properties` command